Most professionals dream of becoming independent entrepreneurs or senior managers at some point in their careers.

 4. Not Enough Competence to be the Leader

-So far, you must’ve realized that not every manager is the all-knowing super-leader.
+So far, you must’ve realized that not every manager is an all-knowing super-leader.
 A lot of them actually lack knowledge and experience for some important decisions, but they are also too scared or ashamed to admit it to their employees.

 Eventually, these managers make spontaneous decisions relying on pure luck, which can cause devastating effects for the company.

 Don’t be afraid of asking others for their advice or opinion.
 It can enrich both yourself and your colleagues.
 Additionally, you will strengthen team collaboration and offer a more comfortable work environment to the employees.

 A genuine leader knows when it’s time to come out and say they need help.
-That’s the biggest virtue of the good leader.
+That’s the biggest virtue of a good leader.

 Great leaders don’t just happen to be.
 They actually learn and evolve to become who they are.